 The application form that the customer or customer’s agent submits with basic information.

-Application worksheets and field tools with more detailed, site-specific data, input values and calculations.
+Application worksheets and field tools with more detailed, site-specific data, input values, and calculations.

 Algorithms that rely on standard or site-specific input values based on measured data.
 Parts or all of the algorithms may ultimately be implemented within the tracking system, application forms and worksheets and field tools.